Professional baseball: Japan

 Japan has had professional baseball since the 1930s.
 Nippon Professional Baseball consists of two leagues, the Central League and the Pacific League, each with six teams.

-Korea
+South Korea

 South Korea has had professional baseball since 1982.
 There are 10 teams in KBO League.

 Taiwan

 Taiwan has had professional baseball since the 1990s.
 The Chinese Professional Baseball League absorbed Taiwan Major League in 2003.
+There are 6 teams in the CPBL.

 Other Asian leagues

 Other Asian leagues include three now defunct leagues, the China National Baseball League, Israel Baseball League, and Baseball Philippines.